 Arson, manslaughter, and Hate/Bias crimes are first reported for the period of 10/1/98 to 12/31/98.
 All other crimes are reported for the full calendar year.
 Prior to 1998 only arrests for liquor law, drug abuse and weapons violations that occurred on campus were reported.
 Since 1/1/98 liquor law, drug abuse, and weapons violations include on campus arrests as well as referrals for campus disciplinary action.
 Since 1/1/98 all reports of crime incidents are identified as occurring in a campus residence, on/about campus property, on/about non-campus property used by the institution, or on/about public property adjacent to the institution.
 All violations cited above involved students residing in university operated residence halls or occurring on/about campus facilities or on property adjacent to the campus.
 Since 1/01/2009 reports of hate crimes include larceny-theft, simple assault, intimidation, and destruction or vandalism of property.
 The definition of Burglary has also been modified to include any forced and unlawful entry into a structure with the intent of committing a felony or theft.
+In compliance with Title IX and Violence Against Women Act, additional data is reported, starting with calendar year 2014, for Domestic Violence, Dating Violence and Stalking incidents.
+These definitions include: Domestic violence - includes asserted violent misdemeanor and felony offenses committed by the victim's current or former spouse, current or former cohabitant, person similarly situated under domestic or family violence law, or anyone else protected under domestic or family violence law.
+Dating violence - means violence by a person who has been in a romantic or intimate relationship with the victim.
+Whether there was such relationship will be gauged by its length, type, and frequency of interaction.
+Stalking- means a course of conduct directed at a specific person that would cause a reasonable person to fear for her, his, or others' safety, or to suffer substantial emotional distress.

-For purposes of this report the following Crimes of Violence are included: Arson, Assault, Burglary, Robbery, Kidnapping/Abduction, Forcible and Nonforcible sex offenses, Criminal homicide (including murder and non negligent manslaughter and manslaughter by negligence), and destruction, damage and vandalism of property.
 Mayville State University does not employ any campus security personnel who have authority to investigate an incident involving criminal activity.
 Any suspected incident of a crime or criminal activity should be reported to an appropriate University official and/or to local police officials.
 The following individuals should be contacted if a suspected crime or criminal activity has occurred on campus, and they in turn will notify appropriate law enforcement personnel:

-- 1. Richard Smith, Director of Student Life Campus Center 103, 788-4697 - 2.
+- 1. Jeffrey Powell, Director of Student Life Campus Center 103, 788-4697 - 2.
 Ray Gerszewski, Vice President for Student Affairs Main 107, 788-4770 - 3.
 Bob Kozojed, Nightwatch Supervisor and Custodial Services Supervisor Campus Center Building, 788-4872.